hwoodall106/fhirsqldemo/README.md

 If you want to load your generated data onto the instance:
  - Edit the directory variable in postall.py to your output folder in the Synthea directory
- - Add your IP to the S
+ - Possibly edit the
+ - Run